How to Secure a Website | 7 Tips to Keep It Secure

 - Choose a hosting provider (such as HostGator) that provides a free SSL with all plans (if you’re building your site with a content management system, such as WordPress.org)

 - Install a basic Let’s Encrypt SSL for free yourself

 If you want a much higher level of security, you’ll need to pay for an advanced SSL certificate.
-These vary in price, and you can buy them from hosting providers, or registrars such as GoDaddy.
+These vary in price, and you can buy them from hosting providers, or domain registrars.
 Unless you’re running a large online store, or handling large amounts of sensitive data, the free version of SSL will probably be sufficient.

 Hacking is the number one method of data breaches online, accounting for 61.9% of lost information.
 More than 8 billion records have been lost because of hacking.

 - Find out more about Why Your Site Needs HTTPS in our expert article